hhvm/hhvm.com/README.md

 4. Install the project's dependencies

     ```
-    # run this in the 'docs' directory
+    # run this in the project root directory, where the GemFile is.
     bundle install
     ```